 - The mixing process continues for a while and during the process, the binder flows around and coat the active material and carbon particles.

 - The resulting slurry is then cast onto the current collector and after drying it, the process ends.
 Hence, the drying process may take a long period of time, assisted with an extraordinary evaporating system.
 It can take 12-24 hours at 120° C for the electrodes to dry completely.

 The electrode of a lithium-ion battery can also be manufactured by spray painting techniques.
 During the spray painting technique, some specific NMP based paints are used to spray each component of electrode onto the desired surface.
 The spray painting technique still requires an evaporating system to dry the electrodes at higher temperatures.

-Filling electrolytes falls in the cell assembly step of battery manufacturing process.
-Electrolytes, most commonly of three types are, liquid, polymer and solid state electrolytes.
-In which, every type with the materials used, has particular advantages and limitations.
-But whether type of the electrolyte is chosen can be filled to the battery after the cathode-anode step is done.
+Filling electrolytes falls in the cell assembly step of the battery manufacturing process.
+Electrolytes, most commonly of three types are liquid, polymer and solid-state electrolytes.
+In which, every type with the materials used has particular advantages and limitations.
+But whether the type of electrolyte is chosen can be filled into the battery after the cathode-anode step is done.